PlanktoScope/forklift/docs/design.md

 5. Apply a specified version of a pallet to a computer, replacing any previous deployments of apps on that computer.

 ## Forklift specifications

 Below, we summarize key design decisions in the Forklift specifications as implemented by the `forklift` tool; the full specifications can be found in the [`specs` subdirectory](./specs).

 ### App packaging and distribution

 Forklift uses software containers according to the [OCI specifications](https://github.com/opencontainers) for packaging, distributing, and running containerized software.
 Thus, Forklift is compatible with the vast collection of open-source applications distributed through container registries such as [Docker Hub](https://hub.docker.com/) and the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).

 Containers are composed into applications using the [Compose specification](https://github.com/compose-spec/compose-spec) as implemented by [Docker Compose](https://github.com/docker/compose).
 Each application’s Compose files, configuration files, and additional metadata - including information used for mechanisms to customize and verify app configurations, as discussed below - are organized into a *package*.
+In a package, a program's executable files (i.e. binaries or scripts, whether or not they are distributed in OCI containers) can be specified together with that program's configuration files, so that all files are bound together in the same lifecycle for deployment, upgrading, and removal.
 Package metadata is specified in the [YAML format](https://github.com/yaml/yaml-spec), chosen for familiarity with Compose file syntax.

 Related packages are organized into a *repository*, which is just a Git repository with a specific metadata file and some packages.
 Each repository must be published to a Git host such as GitHub, [GitLab](https://gitlab.com/gitlab-org/gitlab), or [Gitea](https://github.com/go-gitea/gitea), with a stable URL for identifying and downloading the repository.
 Repository releases are versioned using Git tags, and all packages in a repository are versioned, released, and updated together.